Internal control and financial reporting

 External financial reporting

 The quality of external financial reporting is guaranteed via a number of actions and procedures.
 The President is responsible for ensuring that all information issued, such as press releases with financial content, presentation material for meetings with the media, owners and financial institutions, is correct and of a high quality.
 The responsibilities of the company’s auditors include reviewing accounting issues that are critical for the financial reporting and reporting their observations to the Audit Committee and the Board of Directors.
-In addition to the audit of the annual accounts, a review of the six-month report and of the company’s administration and internal control is carried out.
+In addition to the audit of the annual accounts, a review of the half-year report and of the company’s administration and internal control is carried out.